How to Start a Clothing Brand in 2026: A 10-Step Guide for Success

 How Much Does it Cost to Start a Clothing Brand?

-Your startup cost depends on the business model you choose.
+Your startup cost depends on the business model.
 The two main options are print-on-demand (POD) and the traditional inventory model.

 POD is ideal if you want to learn how to start a clothing brand with no money or very little investment.
-The traditional inventory model costs more upfront.
+Traditional inventory costs significantly more upfront — and the financial risk is meaningfully different.

 Image via Podbase